xingbod/DeepRankHashing4CancellableFace/README_ORI.md

 - Both training and testing dataset are "Align_112x112" version.

 ### Training Dataset
-To train the ArcFace, MS-Celeb-1M need to be downloaded first:

 Download [MS-Celeb-1M](https://drive.google.com/file/d/1X202mvYe5tiXFhOx82z4rPiPogXD435i/view?usp=sharing) datasets, then extract and convert them to tfrecord as traning data as following.